xioren/ImageGoblin/README.md

   etc...

-+ *instagram:* input an instagram page url, username, or post. this goblin will scrape the entire profile by default. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin. stories require the user to be logged in to instagram; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if --login flag is used) and the three most recent posts.
++ *instagram:* input an instagram page or post url, or a username. this goblin will scrape the entire profile by default. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin. stories require the user to be logged in to instagram; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if --login flag is used) and the six most recent posts.

     *examples:*